Cosmin1907/Project4-Restaurant-On-The-Sea/TESTING.md

 Steps:

-1. Navigate to [page]() - Login if prompted.
+1. Navigate to [Restaurant-On-The-Sea](https://project4-restaurant-booking-cacc3b345e08.herokuapp.com/) - and Login.
+2. Click on Bookings
+3. Click on Edit
-2. Enter the following:
+4. Enter the following:
+    - Name: Cosmin
+    - Phone No: E.164 complient format number.
+    - Date: Any future date
+    - Time slot: Any future drop down field
+    - No Of Guests: 5
+    - Booking notes (as an optional field)

 Expected:

+- Form successfully submits and a message is shown to alert the user of updated booking.

 Actual:

+- Form successfully submits and a message is shown to alert the user of updated booking.

 <hr>